Archive by Author

 You might not know this, but Facebook has a team of crack scientists and researchers known simply as the “Data Science Team.”
 They have access to the largest database of human social interaction ever assembled and they’re working on ways to put that to work for Facebook’s bottom line.
 But there’s also great potential for missteps along the way.

-Comments Continue Reading →
+Comments Off on What’s Facebook doing with our data?
+Continue Reading →

 Friday Linx: Bromail edition